Last Updated on March 11, 2023

-The best time of year to visit Indonesia are during the months of May, June, and September, when the weather is the least hot and humid.
+The best time of year to visit Indonesia is during the months of May, June, and September when the weather is the least hot and humid.
 Avoid visiting during the peak season of July and August.
 Indonesia has major international airports in the cities of Jakarta, Denpasar, Surabaya, and Medan.

 Astrid Vinje is dedicated to promoting an approachable perspective on family travel.
-Through her blog, The Wandering Daughter, she writes about the destinations her family visits, and also shares tips on worldschooling, cultural experiences, long term travel and responsible travel, in the hopes of inspiring other families to adopt a travel mindset into their daily lives.
+Through her blog, The Wandering Daughter, she writes about the destinations her family visits and also shares tips on world schooling, cultural experiences, long-term travel, and responsible travel, in the hopes of inspiring other families to adopt a travel mindset in their daily lives.

 We had high expectations so Namibia had a lot to live up to but it exceeded everything!
 It is a truly beautiful country with lots of very distinct areas to visit.
 We were on a tight two-week itinerary in Namibia.
 We started, as many do, in the capital, Windhoek, and took a circular route down to the Kalahari Desert, across to Sossusvlei and Dead Vlei in Namib-Naukluft Park, and on to Swakopmund on the coast.
 From there we drive up the Skeleton Coast, and then inland to Twyfelfontein, Damaraland, and Palmwag before heading back across to Etosha National Park and then back to Windhoek.
 Some people arrange to start in Zimbabwe or Botswana and drive down and others start in South Africa and drive up.
 Others on a tighter time frame fly between destinations, but this adds significant cost to the trip.